VERNA990/sqlc-example-api/README.md

 # sqlc-example-api

-This repository provides starter code for creating a API using sqlc and the Gin web framework in Go.
-This is part of the Relational Database course as part of the Iknite Space training.
+This repository provides code for creating a API using sqlc and the Gin web framework in Go.
+This is an improvement for the started code that was provided.
+This code support the creation of users, starting of direct messages(chat between two users), creation of group and adding of members, threads(within a group which can be left as public or set to restricted to a few users) and adding of members, messages(which can be dm, group or thread messages)

+link to api documentation: https://documenter.getpostman.com/view/50168458/2sB3dLVXe9

 Project Structure